Characterizing the SLOPE Trade-off: A Variational Perspective and the Donoho-Tanner Limit: Main results

-\begin{rem} Above, $0.0001$ can be replaced by an arbitrarily small positive constant.
-The probability is taken with respect to the randomness in the design matrix, regression coefficients, noise, and SLOPE regularization sequence in the large system limit $\n, \p \rightarrow \infty$.
+\begin{rem} The probability is taken with respect to the randomness in the design matrix, regression coefficients, noise, and SLOPE regularization sequence in the large system limit $\n, \p \rightarrow \infty$.
 In relating to the assumptions made previously, this theorem holds even for $\sigma^2 = 0 $, the noiseless case. \end{rem}

 The proofs of \Cref{thm:lower trade-off-curve-no-q-form} and \Cref{thm:upper trade-off-curve-no-q-form} are given in \Cref{sec:lower bound} and \Cref{sec:mobius}, respectively.
 Most notably, our proof of \Cref{thm:lower trade-off-curve-no-q-form} starts by formulating the problem of finding a tight lower bound as a calculus of variations problem.
 Relying on several novel elements, we further reduce this problem to a class of infinite-dimensional convex programs.